From Sensoji Temple to Tokyo Skytree, Best Things to Do in Asakusa

 12. Ride Rickshaw

 Like kimono, rickshaw is also a popular cultural experience among tourists in Japan.
-Asakusa is one of the best towns in Japan to ride rickshaw and you can find many rickshaw tour guides there who can take you to famous landmarks and show you the charming townscape of Asakusa.
-Riding rickshaw also gives you a great opportunity to interact with a local guide and get learn about the culture and area.
-Rickshaw ride is available with various length usually from 20 mins to 3 hours.
+Asakusa is one of the best towns in Japan to ride a rickshaw and you can find many rickshaw tour guides there who can take you to famous landmarks and show you the charming townscape of Asakusa.
+Riding a rickshaw also gives you a great opportunity to interact with a local guide and learn about the culture and area.
+Rickshaw ride is available with various lengths usually from 20 minutes to 3 hours.

 ▶ Book Rickshaw Tour in Asakusa